Moir\'e spintronics: Emergent phenomena, material realization and machine learning accelerating discovery: Acknowledgements

 \section{Acknowledgements}

-F.Z. and H.Y. acknowledge the supports from the National Key Research and Development Program of China (Grants No. 2022YFA1405100), the National Natural Science Foundation of China (Grant No. 12174405 and Grant No. T2495212).
+F.Z. and H.Y. acknowledge the National Natural Science Foundation of China (Grant No. T2495212 and No. 12174405) and the supports from the National Key Research and Development Program of China (Grants No. 2022YFA1405100).
 Z.C. thanks Australia Research Council (Grant No. DP210101436) for support.
+K.C. acknowledges the support from the Strategic Priority Research Program of the Chinese Academy of Sciences (Grants No. XDB28000000 and No. XDB0460000), the NSFC under Grants No. 92265203 and No. 12488101, and the Innovation Program for Quantum Science and Technology under Grant No. 2024ZD0300104.